data-apis/array-api/latest/_sources/API_specification/elementwise_functions.md.txt

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
 Each element-wise result must have the same sign as the respective element `x2_i`.
-The returned array must have a floating-point data type determined by {ref}`type-promotion`.
+The returned array must have a data type determined by {ref}`type-promotion`.

 (function-round)=
 ### round(x, /)